 Escape the ordinary

-Charters typically run 10 am to 8 pm, departing from Shamrock Quay, Southampton.
+Charters typically run 10 am to 6 pm, departing from Chichester Marina.
 Alternative pick-up points can be arranged.
 Each voyage includes a safety briefing, welcome drinks, and the flexibility to shape the day to guests’ preferences.

 Popular Experiences:

 Escape to East Head with Luna - Located on the eastern side of the entrance to Chichester Harbour, East Head’s picturesque dune spit offers the perfect setting for an afternoon anchorage.
-Enjoy stunning views, calm waters, and the gentle sea breeze as you drop anchor for a peaceful escape
+Enjoy stunning views, calm waters, and the gentle sea breeze as you drop anchor for a peaceful escape. this can be part of our most popular booking, an estuary cruise to East Head and back

 The stretch of sands at Ryde offers fantastic views from the Isle of Wight across the Solent to Portsmouth, with the landmark Spinnaker Tower forming an impressive backdrop from which to watch ocean-going liners sailing from Southampton out to sea.
 From here you also get great views across to two of the 19th Century Solent defence forts, Spitbank Fort and Horse Sand Fort.
 Nearer the pier is a number of attractions for when you need a break from sunbathing and further east you encounter the large boating lake, the indoor/outdoor swimming pool and waterside.